castle/castle-java/README.md

 ```

 Go to the settings page of your Castle account and find your **API Secret** and your **APP ID**.
-Then create the a new file named `castle_sdk.properties` with the following content:
+Then create a new file named `castle_sdk.properties` with the following content:

 ```properties
 app_id=<API_Secret>